jmcpartland/Long-Covid-Support-Community-App/README.md

 #### `npm install --prefix client`
 #### `npm start --prefix client`

+## Features
+The like and share features are not available yet.

 ## Support
 For support or bug reports please email joemcpartland@gmail.com